nicholasferguson/Display.Quaternion.Rotation/README.md

 Python version 3.8.6 on Windows 10. <br>

-This explanation is documentation for two python files:  q3a.py and plotPrims.py <br>
+This is documentation for two python files:  q3a.py and plotPrims.py <br>

 Some computer science terminology will be used to explain quaternions:'overload' and 'interface'